 First, the proximate causation requirement of the zone-of-interest requirement would be satisfied by CCSE.
 CCSE is made up of local residents from the Joelton community.
-They have been arguing in opposition to the Joelton station that they would be affected by construction and operation of the proposed station because its negative impacts on their property values on the regional environment.
+They have been arguing in opposition to the Joelton station that they would be affected by construction and operation of the proposed station because its negative impacts on their property values and on the regional environment.
 They are concerned with the safety hazards and health impact the station would pose to the general public, as well as the noise and various pollutants it would produce.
 These injuries would be proximately caused by the approval of the station.

-Also, the D.C.
-Circuit has ruled in Myersville Citizens for a Rural Community, Inc. that the statutes a plaintiff relies on to being its action could be both the Natural Gas Act and the Clean Air Act, provisions focusing on the preservation of state and local authorities.
+The fact that the CCSE would be relying on environmental laws such as the Clean Air act could also bring them legitimate standing.
+The D.C.
+Circuit has ruled in Myersville Citizens for a Rural Community, Inc. that the statutes a plaintiff relies on to bring its action could be both the Natural Gas Act and the Clean Air Act, provisions focusing on the preservation of state and local authorities.
 The statutory provision at issue does not need to be intended to benefit the plaintiff.
 As long as the asserted interests arguably fall in the scope of the provisions, they are sufficient to support the plaintiff’s standard.

 Moreover, CCSE would satisfy the Article III standing requirement by seeking remedy for their depressed property values, increased noise and air pollution and heightened safety and health risks, etc. These are concrete and cognizable injuries stemming from the proposed approval of the compressor station.
 Like Myersville Citizens for a Rural Community, Inc., these claims are not political or procedural.
 Therefore, the CCSE would probably meet the threshold of standing.